midatlanticAI/atlandemo/VTRFM_license.md

 ## TERMINATION

 This license automatically terminates:
-- Upon expiration date (December 17, 2026)
+- Upon expiration date (July, 7 2027)
 - Upon any violation of terms
 - Upon written notice from licensor